khaiwyon/materials/week_5/admin_panels_with_administrate.md

 # Admin Panel

-- You can build a very simple admin panel with [administrate](https://github.com/thoughtbot/administrate)
+- You can build a very simple admin panel with [rails admin](https://github.com/sferik/rails_admin)